Meet our Directors

-Before joining the AM, Kim was Managing Director of Momentum2 Pty Ltd, a Sydney-based marketing and communications agency specialising in major events, corporate sustainability and social responsibility programs.
-Prior to this she worked in the USA for the Discovery Channel and National Geographic Channels International where she was Senior Vice President Global Marketing & Communications.
-She has since also held long-term consulting roles with the National Geographic Society co-developing The Genographic Project, at the time the world’s largest DNA population study.
-Possessing a strong social conscience and environmental commitment, Kim co-founded the iconic Clean Up Australia and Clean Up the World campaigns in the early 1990’s and helped drive their success during their first decade.
-She received a UNEP International Award for Excellence in Environmental Communication in 1994.
+Before joining the AM, Kim was Director of Momentum2 Pty Ltd, a Sydney-based sustainability and communications agency and worked in the USA for the Discovery Channel and National Geographic Channels International where she was Senior Vice President Global Marketing and Communications and subsequently held long-term consulting roles with the National Geographic Society.